stefansvinarov/scanner/README.md

 USAGE:

-Execute the script (no root required) and enter your shodan API key when prompted to.
+Execute the script (su permissions required because of the nmap part) and enter your shodan API key when prompted to.

 NOTE: Initially there was a hard-coded key in the script I removed it from this repo due to obvious reasons.